 Approval Rates: The Counter-Intuitive Numbers

 The actual approval hierarchy in 2026: Small bank (57%) > Credit union (49%) > Online lender (38%) > Large bank (19%).
-If you want the highest probability of approval, your community bank or credit union is a better first call than any fintech platform.
+Your community bank or credit union offers higher approval odds than fintech.

 Rate Comparison: The Gap Is Larger Than the Marketing Suggests